KelvinLaw-jpg/Practical_Windows_Forensics/Case001_AtomicRedTeam.md

 ```

 **Determine the cache entry position for:**
-•	AtomicService.exe:
+- AtomicService.exe: 24
-•	mavinject.exe:
+- mavinject.exe: 23

 **What SHA-1 hash did Amcache record for AtomicService.exe?**
+Very interesting thing for trouble shooting, if we check the Amcache we got.
+There would be no Atomic services.
+After a bit of digging, I found that the Amcache
+ is updated by the Microsoft Compatibility Appraiser Schedule Task Detail Blog post: https://dfir.ru/2018/12/02/the-cit-database-and-the-syscache-hive/

+ So to get what we want, we have to revert the VM to freshly compromised and execute this schtask.
+Then we will see the atomic service and it's hash:
+ `c51217ce3d1959e99886a567d21d0b97022bd6e3`

-Prefetch: Use the Prefetch-Timeline output to produce a timeline of suspicious execution events in the Eric Zimmerman Timeline Explorer:
+**Prefetch: Use the Prefetch-Timeline output to produce a timeline of suspicious execution events in the Eric Zimmerman Timeline Explorer:**
 POWERSHELL.exe
 cmd.exe
 NET.exe